apmanager001/template-nextjs-supabase/README.md

 ## File Structure
     * added components under src for header/footer
-    * included header and footer with tempalet links and
+    * included header and footer with template links and

 ## Changes needed
     - [ ] Update Header and footer Links
     - [ ] Update Icon in Header
+    - [ ] Add Title
     - [ ] Update Metdata for SEO in Layout
     - [ ] Add supabase project info in .env
     - [ ] Update Hero Page